brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 > - be a <ins>prospective</ins> special member function or a comparison operator ([expr.spaceship], [expr.rel], [expr.eq]), and
 > - not have default arguments.

+Insert into 9.4.2 [dcl.fct.def.default], paragraph 5:

+> Explicitly-defaulted functions and implicitly-declared functions are collectively called _defaulted_ functions, and the implementation shall provide implicit definitions for them ([class.ctor] [class.dtor], [class.copy.ctor], [class.copy.assign]), which might mean defining them as deleted. <ins>A defaulted prospective special member function that is not a special member function shall be defined as deleted.</ins> A function is _user-provided_ if it is user-declared and not explicitly defaulted or deleted on its first declaration.

 ## Default constructor

 Change 10.3.4.1 [class.default.ctor], paragraph 1: